 - 2 c. wild rice (or rice blend), rinsed and drained

 - 8 c. chicken stock

 - 1 (12 oz.) beer – good quality wheat or pilsner style

 - 1 t. salt

 - 4 oz. cream cheese, cut into cubes

 - 8 oz. extra sharp cheddar cheese, shredded

 - fresh parsley to serve

-- Place all ingredients except for cheese and parsley (so onion through paprika) into the slow cooker.
+- Place all ingredients except for cheeses and parsley into the slow cooker.
 Stir to combine.
-Cook on low for 8 hours or high for 5 hours.
+Cook on low for 6 hours or high for 4 hours.